+It’s important to select reading glasses that are comfortable, matches your personality, and works with the shape of your face.
 More importantly, you’ll want to make sure you are selecting reading glasses that have the correct magnification value.
-The strength of reading glasses are measured in diopters, and represented by a number that indicates how powerful a lens is.
-Reading glasses typically start with a near vision, or NV, strength of +1.0 and progress in strength by .25 diopters.
+The strength of reading glasses strength is measured in diopters.
+This number indicates how powerful a lens is.
+Reading glasses typically start with a near vision, or NV, a strength of +1.0 and progress in strength by .25 diopters.

 As a word of warning, simply testing or trying on different reading strength glasses at a department store or pharmacy may not be the best way to identify the correction you need for reading vision.
-Your eyes tend to adjust to the power quickly, which means seeing clearly in the moment may cause eye strain if worn over prolonged periods of time.
+Your eyes tend to adjust to the power quickly, which means seeing clearly at the moment may cause eye strain if worn over prolonged periods of time.
 If the power is too weak or too strong for you, it is common to experience dizziness, headaches, and eye irritation.

-It is also worth noting that most readers carried in department or drug stores do not typically offer any protection against UV rays, which can actually result in the sun’s rays being intensified by the magnification of the lenses of the readers. lens to make matters worse, the magnification can actually intensify the rays.
+It is also worth noting that most readers carried in the department or drug stores do not typically offer any protection against UV rays, which can actually result in the sun’s rays being intensified by the magnification of the lenses of the readers. lens to make matters worse, the magnification can actually intensify the rays.
 Crow’s feet and cataracts await you.